zitadel/zitadel/docs/README.md

 docker compose up
 ```

-These commands starts a local development server.
+These commands start a local development server.
 Most changes are reflected live without having to restart the server.

 ## Build